Search Docs by Keyword

 About Modules

 Our implementation of environment modules uses Lmod and the bash shell.
 That page has some excellent documentation for those wishing to learn more about Lmod.
-In addition to some new features, we’ve adopted a more systematic naming and versioning convention, and we’re more actively curating our app inventory.
+In addition to some new features, we have adopted a more systematic naming and versioning convention, and we are more actively curating our app inventory.
 Below is a condensed version with more FASRC-specific information.

 What Software Qualifies for Modules